 Up until this point in time, my life as a mother appeared in the typical zone.
 I felt connected to my daughter, Summer, and she reciprocated the love with cooing, eye contact, laughter.
 She crawled at six months and walked at eleven months.
 Indeed, she charmed my every moment, and not so much by what she could or couldn’t do.
 But, rather, who she was–the sweetest of souls.
 However, I never anticipated that nearing eighteen months the only word she would speak was mama.

-Oftentimes, I fast-forward in memory through four long and stressful years of conflicting diagnoses from specialists.
+Oftentimes, I fast-forward in memory through five long and stressful years of conflicting diagnoses from specialists.
 Perhaps Autism.
 Maybe Dyspraxia.
 Potentially Selective Mutism.
 But I always return to the beginning.
 For without a beginning, a story hasn’t the chance to develop, grow, evolve.
 Neither can a soul.

 In October, 2011, an early childhood specialist evaluated Summer in our home.
 The week before Summer was hospitalized for Pneumonia for three days, so my emotions were already frazzled.
 Then, the therapist spoke these words.
 Red flags for Autism.